timhendriks93/blender-servo-animation/README.md

 Note that this Add-on is compatible with Blender version 2.80 or higher.

-1. Download the `blender_servo_animation_addon.py` file.
+1. Download the [latest version of the Add-on](https://github.com/timhendriks93/blender-servo-animation/archive/refs/heads/main.zip) as a ZIP archive.
 2. Open Blender and go to `File > Preferences > Add-ons`.
-3. Click the `Install...` button, select the previously downloaded file and click `Install Add-on`.
+3. Click the `Install...` button, select the previously downloaded ZIP and click `Install Add-on`.
 4. Enable the Add-on by enabling the checkbox in the Add-ons list.

 ## Using the Add-on